• Skip to primary navigation

 How to Make Ahead and Store?

-Should you have any leftovers, the salmon should stay fresh in your refrigerator for three to four days.
+If we have any leftovers, the salmon stays fresh in our refrigerator for three to four days.
 An airtight container works best.

 Would Kale work for this recipe?